 For some people, the effects of stress go beyond feelings of anxiety and discomfort.
 For them, stress can mean uncontrolled eating and adding weight gain to their list of worries.
 Weight gain when under stress may also be due to the body’s system of hormonal checks and balances, which can actually promote weight gain when you’re stressed out, according to some researchers.

 Psycho-social stress has been implicated as a risk factor for obesity, high blood pressure, cardiovascular disease, cancer and other health risks.

 How Does Stress Work?

 The stress response is triggered by the sympathetic nervous system.
 Once the nervous system perceives an increase in demand or threat, it triggers a general sympathetic activation as well as adrenal gland activation.
 When stress reaches chronic and harmful levels, deleterious consequences follow, from compromised immune function to weight gain to developmental impairment.
 Under stress, cortisol, the primary hormone responsible for the stress response is released.1

 Despite regular exercise and a balanced diet, chronic stress can not only prevent weight loss, but also increase weight.
 Stress causes us to indulge in food.
 In a specific study, psycho-social stress, anxiety and depression were associated with weight gain among men and women with higher body mass indexes.
 Awareness about this connection can help obese patients avoid gaining further weight during stressful periods.2

 Fatty and sugary foods are usually the first options since most people love them.
-Some research show that as a stress-coping behavior, women are more likely indulge in food while men indulge in alcohol or smoking.
+Research shows that as a stress-coping behavior, women are more likely indulge in food while men indulge in alcohol or smoking.
 3

 Cortisol Or Stress Hormone